vpavlenko/web-2024-template/README.md

 If the first version doesn't work at all, ask v0 to "fix" and describe how exactly it does not work.
 Remember: LLMs can't look at the screen as good as you can.

-Iterate several times: ask to add some features.
+If you still have free requests, iterate several times: ask to add some features.
 Once you're bored, move on to next section.
 If you're not bored, don't stop :)

+Both v0.dev and Bolt are paid tools that only give you a few requests to try them out.

 ## Bolt